michealespinola/reddit.wikidownloader/README.md

 A **P**ython **R**eddit **A**PI **W**rapper (PRAW) script to download all of the accessible wiki pages of multiple Reddit subreddits.

 1. Authentication credentials are not hardcoded in the script.
 Reddit site auth is done in a standard '[praw.ini](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html)' file.
 You will need to create and use this.
 Everything else is provided via command line parameters.
 1. This will dump all accessible wiki pages into corresponding markdown language files.
-It will keep the heirarchy of nested document names.
+It will keep the hierarchy of nested document names.
 1. Special files can be designated to preserve original formatting.
 There are (5) that are preserved by default:
    1. `automoderator-schedule` (yaml: automoderator schedule)
    1. `config/automoderator` (yaml: automoderator config)